 Many statements are now also available online if you have online banking set up and can be downloaded into an Excel-compatible file so that you are able to manipulate the data into the format that you need, with the ability to not only track and analyse monthly spend according to your own choice of categories, but to do so on a year-to-date or even a year-over-year basis.

 Credit cards can also be an aid to budgeting in terms of cash flow.
 Many Canadians do not carry a significant balance in their bank account.
-The interest-free grace period can be used to coincide payments with when your pay cheque arrives each month or every two weeks, so that you do not find yourself in an accidentally overdrawn position.
+The interest-free grace period can be used to coincide payments with your payday so that you do not find yourself in an accidentally overdrawn position.

 In addition, clever timing of significant purchases just after the end of a statement period, will maximise the length of time that elapses before you need to make a payment.